-The background contribution from the parallel/sequential system is very low (< 0.05 ng/L, Figure 2).
-The design of the system, with stainless-steel surfaces and polypropylene tubing, ensures sample extraction with very low native background contamination.
+The background contribution from the parallel/sequential system is very low (< 0.05 ng/L, Figure 3).
+The design of the system, with stainlesssteel surfaces and polypropylene tubing, ensures sample extraction with very low native background contamination.

-An important problem with ground and wastewater extraction is the presence of particulate matter which can easily plug up cartridges.
+An important problem with ground- and wastewater extraction is the presence of particulate matter which can easily plug up cartridges.
 Use of plastic filtration wool in the barrel of the cartridges can eliminate this problem.
 In this work no clogging of cartridges was observed.

-For more information, contact FMS:
+For additional information please contact: